Updated: Oct 13

 I have been asked, how is my book coming along?
 When will it be done?

 I am just as anxious to show off my work, as they are to see it.
 Classic novels, as well as masterpieces, weren’t done overnight!
 I have learned to never give up, no matter how long the road is.
 It’s a lesson I have carried with me every day as my battle with Fibro continues.
 On July 23, I am having my back procedure.
 I am excited to explore this new chapter in my life.

 As always, I pray everyone is staying safe!

 Till next week purple butterflies!
-Be well!